syncfusion-content/blazor-docs/blazor/toast/config.md

 ---
 layout: post
-title: Config in Blazor Toast Component | Syncfusion
+title: Configuring options in Blazor Toast Component | Syncfusion
-description: Learn about Config in Blazor Toast component of Syncfusion, and more details.
+description: Learn here all about Configuring options in Syncfusion Blazor Toast component and more.
 platform: Blazor
 control: Toast
 documentation: ug
 ---

-# Configuring Options
+# Configuring options in Blazor Toast Component

 This section explains the steps required to customize the appearance of the toast using built-in APIs.